drtittle/WebRTC/README.md

-# Node.js Starter Overview
+# WebRTC6 Node.js Starter Overview

-The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+The WebRTC Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework that is implementing webRTC patterns for Audio+Video+Data sharing using MultiRTC.
+.

 ## Run the app locally